Amsterdam/3DAmsterdam/docs/faq.md

 # Frequently Asked Questions

-## Why 3D and not 2D?

-Where an abstract 2D representation of data can give a better oversight or means to filter specific data, a 3D view focusses more on the actual experience that is closer to a real-life experience.

-## Can I use Analytics?

-...

 ## Why Unity?

 Unity offers ongoing support for WebGL with a [roadmap](https://portal.productboard.com/gupat5mdsl4luvs35fqy5vlq/tabs/60-web) containing multithreading, better mobile support and the new 3D webstandard WebGPU.
 The crossplatform nature of Unity allows distribution to native platforms (desktop, mobile etc.) if specific features/use-cases have different system requirements, like a larger accessible memory range.